Close

 1. For one, it can affect a child’s sleep schedule.
 The blue light emitted from a screen can interfere with the body’s ability to produce melatonin, a hormone that induces sleep.
 This can lead to difficulty falling and staying asleep, which can impact a child’s performance in school and their overall health.
 Plus, your child may be more likely to stay up late watching TV, leading to fatigue and crankiness during the day.

-2. Watching TV in their bedroom can limit a child’s social interactions.
+2. Television viewing in their bedroom can limit a child’s social interactions.
 Rather than spending time with family or friends, they may prefer to spend their time watching TV alone in their room.

 3. This can lead to feelings of isolation and loneliness, negatively impacting a child’s mental health.
 Children need to learn social skills and develop relationships with their peers, which can’t be done in front of a TV.

 4. Having a TV in their bedroom can lead to unhealthy habits, such as a sedentary lifestyle and poor nutrition.
-Children may choose to watch TV rather than engage in physical activity or spend time outside.
+Children may choose screen time rather than engage in physical activity or spend time outside.

 5. Watching TV in their bedroom can negatively impact a child’s academic performance.
 Children who watch TV regularly may have difficulty focusing on homework and may be more likely to procrastinate.
-Excessive TV watching also has the potential to limit a child’s exposure to books and other resources, which are essential for learning and development.
+Excessive screen time also has the potential to limit a child’s exposure to books and other resources, which are essential for learning and development.

 How Much TV Should a Child Watch?